ellis-matthew4/XDL/README.md

 State of the Software:

 Scripts can be transpiled from SukiGD to JSON and read into Godot.
-The display system mostly works, I just need to have it actually load the text into the display.
-Iteration through statements is working as intended, and the enumerated display also works properly.
+The display system works as intended.
 The transpiler really doesn't like Windows's end line character, so I highly recommend using a tool such as dos2unix on your scripts before running them through.
 Cygwin can run python and dos2unix, so I reccomend using that if you're not scared of the command line.